The information on this page is regularly updated.

 COVID-19 temporary support measures

-- participant vaccine and booster enablement payments – national
+- participant vaccine enabling payments

 - access to low-cost assistive technology